instagibbs/bolts/XX-eltoo-transactions.md

 Note that the locktime must increase monotonically as it's used as the consensus ratchet for allowing rebinding of updates.

+FIXME Use some standardized annex formatting to avoid app/consensus collisions

 ### Rationale

 Anyprevout style covenants are used in the update transaction taptree to avoid requiring